Richard Slator Dunn

+Richard Slator Dunn (August 9, 1928 – January 24, 2022) was an American author and historian.

+Biography

-Richard Slator Dunn, author and historian, was born 9 August 1928 in Minneapolis, Minnesota, USA.
-He completed his B. A. in 1950 at Harvard College, his M. A. from Princeton University in 1952, and received his Ph.
-D. in history from Princeton University in 1955.
+Richard Slator Dunn was born in Minneapolis, Minnesota on August 9, 1928.
+He completed his B.A. in 1950 at Harvard College, his M.A. from Princeton University in 1952, and received his Ph.D. in history from Princeton University in 1955.
 He joined Phi Beta Kappa in 1950.
 Upon retirement from his position at the University of Pennsylvania in 1996, he was named the Roy F. and Jeannette P. Nichols Professor Emeritus of American History.
 He was married to Mary Maples Dunn; together they raised two daughters.

-On 24 January 2022, he died.
+He died on January 24, 2022, at the age of 93.

 Academic career

 Dunn began his teaching career at Princeton University in 1954, moving to University of Michigan in 1955, then joined the History Department at the University of Pennsylvania in 1957, where he eventually became chair of the department.
-He founded and was the first director of the Philadelphia Center for Early American Studies, now called the McNeil Center for Early American Studies, according to his biography at the Penn Archives.
+Dunn was the founding director of the Philadelphia Center for Early American Studies, now called the McNeil Center for Early American Studies.